ttlj/scripts/README.md

 # Installation

-* Save script(s) to a folder already in the path, or
+* Save script(s) to a folder already in the PATH, or
-* clone repo and add the local working copy in the PATH
+* clone repo and add the local working copy in the PATH, or
+* clone repo and simply run the scripts from the working copy

 # Git Scripts